 Days 5-7 of the Ultimate Thailand Honeymoon Guide: Chiang Mai, Thailand

 Head into the north of Thailand and discover Chiang Mai.
-Charming, less crowded, with stunning mountain views, it is the perfect place to escape to after a day or two in Bangkok.
+Charming, less crowded, and with stunning mountain views, it is the perfect place to escape to after a day or two in Bangkok.
 From delicious food to amazing scenery in the mountains, this city is a fantastic place to base yourself for many day trips.

 Where to stay: Old City or Nimman Area

 The Old City in the center of town is where all the action happens.
 There are plenty of guesthouses and you’re within walking distance to many restaurants and idyllic temples.
 It is also close to the Night Bazaar and Saturday Night Market.

 As for the Nimman area, you’re in for coffee shops, one of the best khao soi places (Koh Soi Mae Sai), and an overall trendy area within walking distance to the Old City.
 This is a big area for ex-pats to live in, so expect some cheaper costs than the Old City but lots of great bars and restaurants.

 A hotel we loved here was the Akyra Manor Chiang Mai.
 With large suites and huge outdoor balcony bathtubs to make-your-own cocktails in the evening, a pillow menu, and a gorgeous, rooftop bar overlooking the mountains, it was the perfect place to stay.
 It definitely is a romantic hotel.